Specialty Podcast: What You Need to Know About Insurance Policies for Privately Owned Aircraft

 Okay.
 Last but not least.
 What if the private client customer uses drones or unmanned vehicles?
 Can you share some of the nuances of this new technology?

 Mark Shichtman (08:55):

-Well, drones are the hottest topic in aviation these days because they're very, very readily available and it seems like everyone has one, and the people operating them range in skill level, from skilled pilots who understand the dynamics of flight and understand the airspace that they're flying it in, right down to the kid that buys one at a box store.
+Well, drones are the hottest topic in aviation these days because they're very, very readily available and it seems like everyone has one and the people operating them range in skill level, from skilled pilots who understand the dynamics of flight and understand the airspace that they're flying it in, right down to the kid that buys one at a box store.
 There are particular things to think about here.
 With respect to insurance, there is home liability insurance for drones that is now readily available for multiple insurance companies at a very reasonable premium, but it's not just the obvious damage from the drone that needs to be considered.
 Obviously, if the drone flies into something or someone there could likely be exposure there, but drones have cameras.
-They carry payloads sometimes which could have their own sets of things to think about.
+They carry payload sometimes which could have their own sets of things to think about.